Extremal Hypergraphs for Ryser's Conjecture: Connectedness of Line Graphs of Bipartite Graphs: Introduction

 \begin{thm} Let $G$ be a graph and let $e \in E(G)$.
 Then we have

 \end{thm}

 Meshulam proved a homological version of this theorem, where everywhere in the statement $\conn$ is replaced by the homological connectedness $\conn_H$.
-As $\conn_H(G)$ could be strictly larger than $\conn(G)$, these two statements do not immediately imply each other.
-In Section~\ref{sec:topologicalpreliminaries} we indicate how to extend Meshulam's argument using the approach of Adamaszek and Barmak~\cite{adamaszekbarmak} and obtain \eqref{eq:meshulamtheorem}.
+For completeness, in the Appendix we indicate how to extend Meshulam's argument using the approach of Adamaszek and Barmak~\cite{adamaszekbarmak} and obtain \eqref{eq:meshulamtheorem}.
 It is also possible to give a homology-free proof of Theorem~\ref{thm:meshulam} via triangulations along the lines of \cite{szabotardos} (cf~\cite{lotharsthesis}).
 Theorem~\ref{thm:meshulam} in this formulation but with a modified (non-topological) definition of $\conn$ was also stated in~\cite{haxell} and proved without direct reference to topology.

-Our second tool makes a direct connection between the size of the largest hypergraph matching and the connectedness of the link.
+Our second tool is a special case of a theorem of Aharoni and Berger~\cite{aharoniberger}, which makes a direct connection between the size of the largest hypergraph matching and the connectedness of the link.

-\begin{thm} Let $d\geq 0$ be an integer and let $\cH$ be a $3$-uniform $3$-graph with vertex classes $V_1$, $V_2$, and $V_3$.
+\begin{thm}[\cite{aharoniberger}] Let $d\geq 0$ be an integer and let $\cH$ be a $3$-uniform $3$-graph with vertex classes $V_1$, $V_2$, and $V_3$.
 If we have that $\conn(L(\link{\cH}{S})) \geq \abs{S} - d - 2$ for every $S \subseteq V_i$, then $\nu(\cH) \geq \abs{V_i} - d$. \end{thm}

-For $d = 0$ this theorem is implicit in~\cite{aharonihaxell} and was stated explicitly in~\cite{aharoniberger}.
-For our application we will need the deficiency version with $d \geq 0$.
-We prove it by constructing a special colored triangulation of the simplex and using Sperner's Lemma.
-The argument works naturally in the following more general setup about colored simplicial complexes.